importpw/import/Readme.md

 `import` is a simple and fast module system for Bash and other Unix shells.

-Inspired by Go's import command, you specify the URI of the shell script, and the `import` function downloads the file and caches it to `~/.import-cache`, _forever_.
+Inspired by Go's import command, you specify the URL of the shell script, and the `import` function downloads the file and caches it to `~/.import-cache`, _forever_.